serralvo/serralvo.github.io/_posts/2020-11-14-swift-tips-all-satisfy.markdown

 ## Conclusion and some thoughts

 `allSatisfy` method is a capability of `Array` that is available since Swift 5.1, the syntax is pretty clear and will help us to remove all methods like I have presented here to solve this kind of issue.
+If you use `allSatisfy` in an empty collection you will get `true` as result, what could be weird for a moment but <a href="https://medium.com/@suyash.srijan/allsatisfy-669484983181" target="_blank">here</a> there's a good explanation about.

 If you don't want to check array size every time, you can create an extension to encapsulate this rule:

 ```swift
 extension Array {